citp/privacy-policy-historical/g/ge/get/getresponse.com.md

 Implix collects personal information from Customers who visit this Site and register with our GetResponse Service.
 When the Customer registers with our GetResponse Service, we require: (i) username, (ii) password, (iii) email address, (iv) first and last name, (v) zip code, (vi) country and (vii) billing information such as billing address and credit card number (ix) tax id number.
 We may also ask Customers to provide additional personal information such as (i) company name, (ii) title, (iii) education institution and (iv) other company and (v) personal details that the Customer may opt out of by not entering data when asked.
 We use the Customers' registration information to authenticate users and provide access to GetResponse Service.
 We also use the email addresses used in the registration information to communicate with our Customers.
 From time to time, Implix may contact you via email to notify you of changes to its Service, scheduled maintenance, information about Implix and promotional material from Implix.
 We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-Implix shall use all reasonable endeavors to give you free access to your personal information in an appropriate scope.
-You may change or delete your personally identifiable information at any time by contacting us at [ mailing@cs.implix.com](mailto:%20mailing@cs.implix.com) and clearly indicating that you wish to change or deactivate and delete such information.
-You may at any time login your account and change or delete any inaccuracies to your personally identifiable information as well.

 You agree and acknowledge that your information collected through this Site and related Services or in connection with the GetResponse Service may be transferred across national boundaries and stored and processed in any of the countries around the world in which Implix maintains offices, including the United States.

  **Sharing Your Information**

-IMPLIX Sp. z o.o. will not share, sell, rent or trade your personal information other than as disclosed within this Privacy Policy.
+Implix will not share, sell, rent or trade your personal information other than as disclosed within this Privacy Policy.

-We reserve the right to disclosure your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, Court order, or legal process served on our Website.
+We reserve the right to disclosure your personal information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, Court order, or legal process served on our Website.

 We use other third Parties such as a credit card processing company to bill you for goods and services, an email service provider to send out emails on our behalf.
 When you sign up for our services we will share your information as necessary for the third party to provide that service.

-These third parties are prohibited from using your personally identifiable information for promotional purposes.
+These third parties are prohibited from using your personal information for promotional purposes.

 If Implix is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.